bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 2: 00:27:06

-Like, getAdder messages were taken advantage of by, in the Coinscope paper, where they used specific timestamps that were proliferated through the network to understand network topology.
+Like, getAdder messages were taken advantage in the Coinscope paper, where they used specific timestamps that were proliferated through the network to understand network topology.
-And then Gleb added the cached responses, because otherwise you could scrape the Scrape Adderman if you just kept querying.
+And then Gleb added the cached responses, because otherwise you could scrape the Scrape AdderMan if you just kept querying.
 So it's like-

 Speaker 1: 00:27:24